-Clinton Hall, a 4-level concrete structure built in 1969 formerly housed the W. Frank Barton School of Business.
-With the School of Business moving into the newly constructed Woolsey Hall, Clinton Hall was vacated, thus ready for renovation and being repurposed as the Shocker Success Center.
-The centrally located building, adjacent to both the Rhatigan Student Center and Ablah Library is planned to be fully renovated to house a multitude of supportive student services which are currently dispersed, and decentralized across campus.
+Clinton Hall, a 4 level concrete structure built in 1969, formerly housed the W. Frank Barton School of Business.
+With the School of Business moving into the newly constructed Woolsey Hall, Clinton Hall has been repurposed as the Shocker Success Center.
+The centrally located building, adjacent to both the Rhatigan Student Center and Ablah Library, has been renovated to house a multitude of supportive student services which were previously dispersed and decentralized across campus.

 Back to Projects